Qatar client case studies

-With all relevant licenses acquired and a lease agreement in place, Healy Consultants’ Banking Team prepared an application form for a corporate bank account at HSBC Bank in Doha, as well as a business plan describing the company’s activities and reasons for setting up in Qatar.
+With all relevant licenses acquired and a lease agreement in place, Healy Consultants’ Banking Team prepared an application form for a corporate bank account at an international bank in Doha, as well as a business plan describing the company’s activities and reasons for setting up in Qatar.

 Our Banking Team then visited the bank with our Client, and submitted the above documents as well as corporate documents (including articles of association).

 Two weeks after submitting the bank account application, Healy Consultants’ Doha office received account opening approval, notification for which we passed to our Client by email in Kuala Lumpur.
 This was followed two weeks later by Internet login and password details in a sealed envelope, which was sent to our Qatar office and then couriered to Singapore for our Client’s collection.
 In a separate package two days later, we also received an ATM card for the bank signatory, which was also couriered to Singapore for our Client’s collection.

 Our Client has expressed interest in using our services to help him obtain residence and work visas for his expatriate employees.
 However, the Client has decided to wait until the company moves into the QSTP before embarking on this step, and until then the West Bay office is being staffed by locally-hired employees.